Passover or Easter - which should I celebrate?

 How was Jesus in the ground for three days and three nights

-He was tried by the Jewish Sanhedrin that night of blasphemy, claiming to be God and forgiving sins, then taken to Pontius Pilate who found no fault with Him, then sent to King Herrod who wanted nothing to do with the matter, then back to Pontius Pilate who feared an uprising if he didn’t do what the Jewish priests demanded, then He was beaten severely by Roman soldiers and then sent to be crucified on a wooden cross.
+It was just after that last supper, actually during, because Judas left the table before all was completed, that Judas betrayed Jesus just before he went to the Garden of Gesthemane to pray, knowing His time had come.
+The Jews came for Him in the Garden around midnight to take him.
+He was tried by the Jewish Sanhedrin that night of blasphemy, claiming to be God and forgiving sins, then taken to Pontius Pilate who found no fault with Him, then sent to King Herod who wanted nothing to do with the matter, then back to Pontius Pilate who feared an uprising if he didn’t do what the Jewish priests demanded, then He was beaten with whips and His skin lacerated severely by Roman soldiers which didn't satisfy the Jews enough, they wanted Jesus dead, and then Pontius Pilot issued the decree for Jesus to be crucified on a wooden cross.
+The Romans crucified Jesus, not the Jews, but the Jews demanded such and were certainly responsible for Jesus' death.

-This all took place from Thursday night after midnight to Friday morning to finally Friday afternoon when he was actually crucified around 3pm our time, all on Nisan 14.
-Jesus WAS the Passover Lamb and as such needed to be killed on the preparation day, between Thursday evening sundown and Friday evening sundown. .
+Jesus WAS the Passover Lamb and as such needed to be killed on the preparation day, before Friday evening sundown. .
 He was put in the tomb Friday about 6pm BEFORE sundown, thus was in the grave for part of Friday.
 Luke 22:54 tells us this was still the preparation day.
-He rested all of Saturday which was a Sabbath, the First Day of Unleavened Bread, as well as the weekly Saturday Sabbath; second day in the grave.
+He rested all of Saturday which was a Sabbath, the First Day of Unleavened Bread as well as the weekly Saturday Sabbath; second day in the grave.
 Remember Saturday ends at Saturday evening sundown and Sunday starts at Saturday evening sundown.
 He continued to rest in the ground during the first part of Sunday which we consider as Saturday evening after sundown and early Sunday morning.
 He was resurrected on what we consider Sunday morning but really it was already probably ten hours or so into Sunday, the first day of the week, third day in the grave.
 When Mary and Mary came to anoint Jesus, they couldn’t do it on the Sabbath which was Saturday, up until Saturday sundown, but came on the first day of the week; Luke 24:1-7 and Mark 16:1 tell us this.
+I have a hard time supporting this explanation as it does not cover a full three days and three nights, although it is what most Christians subscribe to.
+I support the time frame found at http://www.yahweh.com/pdf/Booklet_Resurrection.pdf as well as the graphic above which comes from http://www.ucg.org/booklet/fundamental-beliefs/passover/ .

 There is little evidence anywhere to show that the "heart of the earth" means just death or in the grave.
 In 1Peter 3:18-19 we learn that when Jesus, “being put to death in the flesh, but quickened by the Spirit…. went and preached unto the spirits in prison”; probably means the fallen angels chained in the abyss.
 Jude 1:6 talks about , “And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.”
 2Peter 2:4 says, “For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment.”
 Perhaps these fallen angels were the subjects of Jesus’ preaching to the spirits during His three days and three nights.

-The Significance of Jesus’ sacrifice.
+The Significance of Jesus’ sacrifice.; what taking communion means

 Jesus' sacrifice, the central message of Passover, was a supreme act of love for humanity.
 This important event laid the foundation for the remaining annual Holy Days and festivals.
 It is the most momentous step in God's plan.